SalahElsayed/ProductsRater_API_Django/README.md

 6- CRUD API for Stars http://127.0.0.1:8000/api/stars no one should be able to use this crud for rating !!

-7- Rate API http://127.0.0.1:8000/api/products/product_pk/rate_product create and update rating API from Product Model
+7- Rate API http://127.0.0.1:8000/api/products/product_pk/rate_product create and update rating API from Product Set

 8- Token authentication